chihduo/chihduo.github.io/_pages/about.md

 Welcome aboard!
 Our lab's research theme for 2025-2027 is the synergy between AI (e.g., neural networks and large language models) and automated software engineering (e.g., program analysis, verification, and testing).
 Feel free to contact me if you're interested in exploring this fascinating research area in your master's program.

-News
+Lab News
 -----
-15 June 2025 - Congratulations to Tze-An Lin for receiving the NSTC Research Grant for University Students!
+25 June 2025 - Congratulations to Tze-An Lin for receiving the NSTC Research Grant for University Students!

 21 April 2025 - A paper coauthored with Anthony Lin, Philipp Rümmer, and Rupak Majumdar has been accepted by IEEE Transactions on Software Engineering!